dart-lang/site-www/src/_guides/language/numbers.md

 description: Learn how Dart numbers are slightly different on the web, when that might matter, and how you might adjust your code.
 ---

-A Flutter app written for iOS or Android should just work on the web, as long as the app doesn't rely on platform-specific libraries.
+Dart apps often target multiple platforms.
-Sometimes, though,
+For example, a Flutter app might target iOS, Android, and the web.
-you might see differences between platforms because the Dart implementation of numbers is slightly different on the web.
+The code can be the same,

-Although you don't usually need to think about these number implementation differences, it's good to know that they exist.
+as long as the app doesn't rely on platform-specific libraries or use numbers in a way that's platform dependent.

-This page has details about the differences and how to deal with them.
+This page has details about the differences between native and web number implementations, and how to write code so that those differences don't matter.

 {{ site.alert.secondary }}
   **Number implementations in Dart and other languages**